Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Adamstown Heights' median income among taxpayers is $61,378, with an average of $76,364.
-Nationally, this is high compared to Rest of NSW's median of $52,390 and average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $66,816 (median) and $83,130 (average).
-Census 2021 income data ranks Adamstown Heights' household, family, and personal incomes highly nationally, between the 77th and 84th percentiles.
-Income analysis reveals that 29.5% of residents earn $1,500 - 2,999 weekly (1,713 residents), similar to the metropolitan region where 29.9% fall into this bracket.
-A substantial proportion, 36.7%, earn above $3,000/week, indicating strong economic capacity in the suburb.
-After housing costs, residents retain 88.0% of income, reflecting strong purchasing power.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Adamstown Heights' median income among taxpayers is $61,378.
+The average income in the suburb is $76,364.
+Nationally, this is very high compared to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Adamstown Heights would be approximately $66,816 (median) and $83,130 (average) as of September 2025.
+According to Census 2021 income data, household, family, and personal incomes in Adamstown Heights rank highly nationally, between the 77th and 84th percentiles.
+Income analysis shows that the largest segment comprises 29.5% earning $1,500 - 2,999 weekly (1,713 residents), similar to the metropolitan region where 29.9% occupy this bracket.
+A substantial proportion of high earners, at 36.7%, indicates strong economic capacity throughout the suburb.
+After housing costs, residents retain 88.0% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income